SarahCreager/storefront/README.md

 ## Problem Domain

-This is the second part of a 4-Phase build of the storefront application.
+This is the 3rd part part of a 4-Phase build of the storefront application.
 In this first phase, I setup the basic scaffolding of the application with initial styling and behaviors.
 I organized the file structure and state management so that the application can be expanded upon in a scalable manner.
 In phase 2, I implemented the the “Add to Cart” feature, which allows the user to select products and have them persist in their “shopping cart” for later purchase.
+In phase 3, I connect my application to a live server.

 ## User Stories